JB395/Bits-to-Target-and-Difficulty/README.md

 ### getunconfirmedbalance

 Get the unconfirmed balance for the wallet, which is the amount in transactions received by the wallet that haven’t yet been published in blocks.
+Here the wallet has received 7.0 QTUM that haven't been confirmed in a block:

 ```
 getunconfirmedbalance

-0.00000000
+7.00000000
 ```

 ### getwalletinfo